yannickbilcot/Watcher3/README.md

 ## Docker:

-We now have an updated Docker container using an alpine 3.8 base, with a few extra things like nano and vim for on the fly edits without stopping the container.
+Our docker uses an Alpine 3.10 base, with a few extra things like nano and vim for on the fly edits without stopping the container.

 1. Pull the container: